 task docs (requires

-documents should have an 80 character line wrap limit.
+should have an 80 character line wrap limit (enforced by Prettier).

 When making a change, consider whether a change to the Usage Guide is necessary.
 This document contains descriptions and examples of how to use Task features.
 If you're adding a new feature, try to find an appropriate place to add a new section.
 If you're updating an existing feature, ensure that the documentation and any examples are up-to-date.
 Ensure that any examples follow the Taskfile Styleguide.

 If you added a new field, command or flag, ensure that you add it to the API Reference.
 New fields also need to be added to the JSON Schema.
 The descriptions for fields in the API reference and the schema should match.

 A lot of Task's tests are held in the

 and this is where you'll most likely want to add new ones too.
 Most of these

 Taskfiles/data required to run the tests are stored.